googlearchive/ChromeWebLab/Orchestra/hw/tutorial/Readme.md

 * Following the diagram, assemble the servo circuit, also *on your breadboard*.
  * Your signal pins (depicted in yellow) should connect to the digital PWM pins 3, 5, 6 and 9 on the Arduino board.
  * ![MIDI Circuit](images/servo-circuit.jpg)
- * Note that your power requirements for the servos will vary based on the type of servo you use.
+  * *Note:* that your power requirements for the servos will vary based on the type of servo you use.
 Once you figure out the power requirements of your motors you can adjust the voltage from your power source using a [linear regulator](http://en.wikipedia.org/wiki/Linear_regulator).
+  * *Note:* you can also replace the 9v battery with a 9v wall power supply for longer playing time.

 ## Building the Base